Sherman Williams (left) & Jevon Demming (backing) making their first appearance at the Magistrates Court on October 5.

 Photo Credit: BVI Platinum News

-According to court records, on September 30, 2012 at about 12:50 am, the defendants visited Rock Cafe where a party was being held.
-While at the party, the defendants and St. Rose had an argument, but it was resolved by patrons who were at the party.
+In setting out the allegations, Benjamin stated that on September 30 at about 12:50 am, the defendants visited Rock Cafe where a party was being held.
+According to Benjamin, while at the party, the defendants and St. Rose had an argument, but it was resolved by patrons who were at the party.

-It is alleged that between 4:00 am and 5:00 am, the defendants left the dancing area of Rock Cafe and went outside to the parking lot where a fight started between Williams and St. Rose.
-At some point during the fight, Demming joined in.
-Williams then pulled a gun from his waist and shot St. Rose.
-The two men then left the scene.
+Benjamin stated that between 4:00 am and 5:00 am, the defendants left the dancing area of Rock Cafe and went outside to the parking lot where a fight started between Williams and St. Rose.
+According to Benjamin, at some point during the fight, Demming joined in.
+She said Williams then pulled a gun from his waist and shot St. Rose.
+Benjamin said that the two men then left the scene.

 The Senior Crown Counsel also said that Williams was taken into custody on October 1.
 On October 2, Demming visited the Virgin Gorda Police Station where he was informed of the allegations.
-According to prosecution, both men told police that they were in a fight with St. Rose, but did not shoot him.
+Benjamin said both men told police that they were in a fight with St. Rose, but did not shoot him.
 They were subsequently charged for attempted murder.

 During their bail application, Demming, who resides at the Valley, Virgin Gorda, told the court that he has a five-month old baby and would like to be considered for bail, noting that he had someone to stand surety.

 Williams, who had first refused to address the court, decided to enter a bail application after the court heard from Demming.
 Williams said he has four children ages 10, 9, 7 and 4.
 He asked the Magistrate to consider bail.

 Magistrate Richards said she could not grant bail on the grounds that a firearm was been used in the commission of the crime and has not been recovered as yet.
 She further stated that the allegations are serious and since the shooting occurred in a public place, there could be eyewitnesses, an indication that the men could interfere in the investigations.